In this article, you will learn the anatomy of a seam ripper and how to undo your inevitable sewing mistakes fast, easy

 Sew easy tip #2: Seam rippers dull with use.
 And they cannot be sharpened.
-So replace periodically!
+So replace as needed!

 Ripping out a seam or stitching line is inevitable and super easy!

-Show your seam ripper some love and it will love you right back by allowing you to undo mistakes fast and easy.
+Show your seam ripper some love and it will love you right back by allowing you to undo mistakes.

 Life is the ultimate red carpet event.
 Dress for it!